AdreamCZ/tietoevry_assignment/README.md

 ```bash
 python3 test.py
 ```
-Adter that just follow the prompts on screen.
+After that just follow the prompts on screen.